An interactive bilingual show by youth and for youth celebrating our Canadian heritage!

 Canadian Parents for French (CPF) and Canadian Youth For French (CYF) – two national organizations dedicated to the promotion of French language opportunities – are excited to announce the launch of a bilingual youth-led musical and story-telling tour called: O Canada!

 “We have high hopes O Canada! is going to be a memorable bilingual experience that will directly engage youth in some key nation-building moments.
-In doing so, we hope to help instill a sense of civic responsibility and hope for youth to be part of the next chapter in the Canadian enterprise,” said Justin Morrow, Founder Canadian Youth for French.
+In doing so, we hope to help instil a sense of civic responsibility and hope for youth to be part of the next chapter in the Canadian enterprise,” said Justin Morrow, Founder Canadian Youth for French.

 “This bilingual project is particularly exciting because we are using a form of youth-based crowdsourcing to generate content for the commissioned piece and the workshops accompanying it,” said Robert Rothon, Executive Director Canadian Parents for French.